Karl Vossler

 Karl Vossler (6 September 1872 – 19 September 1949) was a German linguist and scholar, and a leading romance philologist.
 Vossler was known for his interest in Italian thought, and as a follower of Benedetto Croce.
 He declared his support of the German military by signing the Manifesto of the Ninety-Three in 1914.
 However, he opposed the Nazi government, and supported many Jewish intellectuals at that time.

-In 1897 he received his doctorate from the University of Heidelberg, and in 1909 was named a professor of Romance studies at the University of Würzburg.
-From 1911 onward, he taught classes at the University of Munich.
+In 1897, he received his doctorate from Heidelberg University, and in 1909 was named a professor of Romance studies at the University of Würzburg.
+From 1911 onward, he taught classes at the Ludwig-Maximilians-Universität München.